-Selfridge says black gunk on Harrison Township homes not from military planes
+Selfridge: Black gunk on homes not from planes

 Officials with Selfridge Air National Guard Base said Wednesday there is no indication a black substance splashed on numerous properties in Harrison Township near the base came from aircrafts.